international treaties on human rights and the death penalty:

 In 2012 and the first months of 2013, dozens of death sentences for terrorism, most in absentia, have been pronounced but not carried out in Algeria.
 At least 38 death sentences were imposed in 2015, mostly against people tried in absentia for terrorism-related offences.

 In 2016, at least 50 death sentences were issued, most for terrorism, murder or rape, according to Amnesty International.
+In 2017, 5 new death sentences were issued for terrorism.

 The death penalty on women